smartdevicelink/sdl_core_guides/docs/Best Practice Documents/2.3. Launch by choosing the Audio source on the Audio screen/index.md

 (2) By launching Voice Recognition
 (3) By choosing the Audio source on the Audio screen (4) By pressing the Hardware button
-(5) By pressing the ModeSW on the Steering Wheel
+ (5) By pressing the ModeSwitch(ModeSW*) on the Steering Wheel

+!!!
+NOTE
+*ModeSW is the button set in the Steering Wheel to switch the Audio Source.
+!!!

 The following (1), (2), (4), (5) mentioned above, already each has of their own documents.
 Thus, this chapter provides information about (3).